shopsys/shopsys/docs/cookbook/creating-a-multidomain-design.md

 # Creating a Multidomain Design

 This guide shows you, how to distinguish your multiple domains by using custom styles and/or Twig templates.
-If you want to know the basic technologies we use for the frontend implementation, you can read [Design Implementation and Customization article](../frontend/design-implementation-and-customization.md).
+To know the basic technologies we use for frontend implementation, you can read [Design Implementation and Customization article](../frontend/design-implementation-and-customization.md).

 ## Model scenarios